It’s almost three o’clock in the morning, and I’m standing in a dim lit parking lot.

 We all deserve to enjoy this amazing adventure called life, at home or abroad — solo or otherwise.

 Have you explored the Caribbean as solo female traveler?
 Share your thoughts in the comments.

 Update on April 8, 2019: Just ONE day after I published this post, the city of Santo Domingo launched a public awareness campaign against “piropo” or verbal street harrassment against women in the Dominican Republic.
 The campaign, in collaboration between the city and UN Women, will last a week and began with messages on the busiest street in the Colonial City, which attracts both locals and tourists.
-I’ll see if I can capture a few images before my trip on Wednesday.
-But hey, way to go to the leading women of Santo Domingo, #DominicanRepublic!
+Way to go to the leading women of Santo Domingo.
 The men are being educated and we are here for it.
 A great example for Caribbean governments and cities to follow.